zellij-org/zellij-org.github.io/docs/src/plugin-rust.md

 }
 ```

 A couple of new things here, but all of them are vanilla Rust – nothing changes when writing a plugin! `File::create("mode-log.txt")` is just normal code for creating a file named `mode-log.txt` in the current directory.
 After the file is created, we're again looping through all of the log events and writing them out (but this time to a file!).
 The format of the log file is also a bit different from the log we show on-screen.
-First of all, we're write things to the log file in *chronological* order (that's why we're reversing our log with `self.log.iter().rev()`), and we've also changed to a more verbose timestamp.
+First of all, we're writing things to the log file in *chronological* order (that's why we're reversing our log with `self.log.iter().rev()`), and we've also changed to a more verbose timestamp.
 The `%c` should look something like this: `Tue Apr 20 10:21:02 2021`.

 Let's run Zellij again, change some modes, then press `Ctrl-W`: